-The topic of quizzes as related to kanji motivation is tricky.
+The topic of quizzes as related to kanji motivation is controversial.
 In can have both positive and negative short term effects in that it can easily show progress to the learner (Rose and Harbon).
 However, it can also lead to competition with other students to achieve high grades.
-This may have the effect of taking away motivation to study.
-It is important to show how the quizzes can relate to short term goals of learning kanji to the learner in order for them to not see them as a hindrance.
+This could either positively or negatively affect motivation, depending on the student.
+It is important to demonstrate to students how the quizzes can relate the achievement of short term goals of learning kanji to the learner in order for them to not see them as a hindrance.
 Some studies have shown other ways in which a user can become more motivated to learn kanji.
-One study showed that a learner tends to learn kanji better if they learn the vocabulary and corresponding kanji that they want to learn.
+One study showed that students tend to learn kanji more effectively if they learn the vocabulary and corresponding kanji that they want to learn.
 In order to make their accomplishments with this into a malleable achievement, the researcher had the students create their own dictionary of kanji.
 This helped them relate some of the different aspects of kanji, including shape, on-reading, kun-reading, and meaning/reading in context of a given compound.
 Other ideas in the study were different activities that enabled the learner to become more engaged with the kanji learning process than what a quiz could attain (楊敏4).
-However, for the purposes of this site and to narrow the focus of the site on a few key aspects of motivational development to learn kanji, simple quizzes were chosen.
-In regards to having the user choose which kanji to learn, although it is a good way to keep the user engaged in the process the desire to keep the site simple enough to use and to abstract away the process of entering in vocabulary onto the user’s profile was chosen instead.
-Quizzes were used to try to measure in some way the progress that the user could make in their kanji studies on the site.

 Web Application Development

-To narrow down the focus of the application it has been decided to put emphasis on motivational enhancement techniques in order to keep the user interested both in using the website but also learning kanji in general.
+To narrow the focus of the application it has been decided to put emphasis on motivational enhancement techniques in order to keep the user interested both in using the website but also learning kanji in general.
 The only aspect of the Japanese language that this site tries to teach is literacy.
 It does not in any way teach grammar, speaking, writing, or any other language skills in order to narrow its scope and make the task of learning kanji more focused.
-It is assumed that the user has a fair grasp on some of the basics of Japanese grammar before use of the site is commenced.
+It is assumed that the user has a fair grasp on some of the basics of Japanese grammar before using this site.

+Simple quizzes were chosen to provide a way to develop a sense of accomplishment and progression for the user.
+Although allowing the user to choose which kanji they shall be tested upon is a good way to keep the user engaged in the process, the desire to keep the site simple enough to use and to abstract away the process of entering in vocabulary onto the user’s profile led to the decision to give the user a predetermined set of kanji to study from.
+To try to minimize any negative effects that could be brought about by the use of quizzes users’ results are kept isolated from another.
+A public leaderboard of the top users could inspire a user to achieve more, but it was chosen not to implement due to any demoralizing effects it could have.
+To compensate for this other motivational strategies were implemented instead.